burggraf/ionic-react-supabase-login/README.md

 # ionic-react-supabase-login
 A modal login component for Ionic React Framework and Supabase Authentication.

+Add **TWO LINES** of code to your app and get complete authentication functionality!
+If you want password reset functionality as well, make that **THREE LINES**.

 ## Demos

 #### Sign in with email/password or Oauth Provider